nasa/astrobee_gds/docs/teleoperate_tab.md

 ## Bee Commanding ##

 The <b>Bee Commanding subtab</b> (`gov.nasa.arc.verve.freeflyer.workbench.parts.standard.BeeCommandingPartOnTeleoperateTab.java`)
- sends commands that move the position and orientation of the selected Astrobee.
+ sends commands that move the position and orientation of the selected Astrobee, using "world" coordinates (ie, the Space Station Analysis coordinate frame).
 Widgets in this subtab are created in `BeeCommandingPartOnTeleoperateTabCreator.java`.
-  It has the following sections:
+  The Bee Commanding subtab has the following sections:

-### Initialization
+### Preview

-The <b> Initialization section</b> in the Bee Commanding subtab includes the Grab Control button.
+"Preview" refers to the draggable white "Astrobee" model (`RobotPartDraggablePreview`) in the Interactive Map.
+The Preview shows where the current values in the Manual Move Inputs section will send the Astrobee.
+The **Show/Hide Preview button** toggles the visibility of the Preview in the Interactive Map.
+The **Snap Preview to Bee button** puts the current position of the Astrobee into the boxes in the Manual Move Inputs section (which then moves the Preview to that location via databinding).

-### Locations
+### Location Bookmarks
-The <b> Locations section</b> includes a <b>locations dropdown</b>, from which to select a named location (coordinate and orientation) in the ISS.
-(Locations are specified as Bookmarks on the Plan Editor tab and stored in the `BookmarksList.json` config file).
-When you select a Location, the Control Station sets the position and  orientation of the white Preview (`gov.nasa.arc.verve.robot.freeflyer.parts.RobotPartDraggablePreview.java`) in the Interactive Map subtab to that location.
-The Manual Move Inputs update from the position of the Preview.
+The <b> Locations Bookmarks section</b> includes a **Create Location Bookmark** button.
+If you click it, you will be prompted for a name to save the current location and orientation of draggable Preview.
+Location bookmarks are stored in the `BookmarksList.json` config file.
+When you select a bookmark from the <b>locations dropdown</b>, the Control Station puts the saved position and orientation into the boxes in the Manual Move Inputs section (which then moves the Preview to that location via databinding).

 ### Manual Move Inputs